plone/plone.contentrules/plone/contentrules/README.txt

 any and all events.

-  >>> from zope.app.event.objectevent import ObjectEvent
+  >>> from zope.component.interfaces import ObjectEvent
   >>> someEvent = ObjectEvent(context)

   >>> localRuleExecutor.executeAll(someEvent)